 The bride and groom approach the end of the alley where a pair of chairs have been staged for them to take their place beside each other for the crowds to witness this expression of their union.

 Once the bride and groom’s walk was finished, a DJ and team of MCs kept the crowd pumped up until the early morning.
 I was asked not to photograph the knife dancing between the young men but I can tell you that it was quite the spectacle.
-As vigorous a dance as it was, no one got cut or stabbed by the exceptionally long and sharp knives that they wielded.
+As vigorous a dance as it was, no one got cut or stabbed by the exceptionally long and sharp knives they skillfully wielded.
 This type of dance is called tahtib and in modern form is performed to a style of music called tekno-shaabi.
 Take French techno and put it in a blender with Egyptian music and you’ll have an idea of how it sounds.
 This style of music and dance has become popular amongst Egypt’s culturally expanding youth.
 It is their expression of freedom, rebellion, and celebration.

 Following the opening ceremony, friends and family ate, drank, danced, and sang together until the wee hours of the morning.
 While we ate, kids darted between tables looking for any empty cans or bottles that they could collect and later sell for a little bit of money.